hudtorrent/ClimateFinance-UFRGS/README.md

 The study utilized five groups of independent variables and six variations of 'Real Housing Returns' as dependent variables.

-The acronyms used in the modelling procces and their meanings can be found at
+The acronyms used in the modeling process and their meanings can be found at https://github.com/brunotag18/ClimateFinance-UFRGS/blob/main/Variables%20Description.xlsx

 Dependent V